Roman Catholic, Orthodox, and Protestant missions to the nations: 1600 AD to the present

 -- Howard Culbertson,

-Since 1600 AD, Christian world evangelization has been marked by a dynamic interplay of historical, cultural, and technological factors, leading to the spread of Christianity to diverse regions and peoples around the globe.
-A few things that stand out include:
+Since 1600 AD, Christian world evangelization has been marked by a dynamic interaction of historical, cultural, and technological factors leading to the spread of Christianity to diverse regions and peoples around the globe.
+Eight things in these 400+ years stand out.
+They are: